evergreen-innovations/focal-labview/README.md

 ```bash
 libCallROSCO.so* libROSCO.so*     libvisa.so@
 ```

+We can now run the LabVIEW code, which should call into the C and FORTRAN libs.

 ## Current ROSCO issues
 The FORTRAN ROSCO code has several issues at present that need to be resolved for LabVIEW interfacing.